Enhancing Your Backyard With A Garden Fire Pit

 Imagine a beautiful fire pit placed with your garden surrounding.
 The gorgeous flowers, bushes, and trees form an alcove that dances in the firelight while the flame sprouts from a bed of ruby fire glass.
 It is your own little garden fire pit paradise.

 Depending on how far your fire pit is from the house, you may need to run a natural gas line unless you are using a propane tank.
-For larger gathering fire features, it is sometimes easier to use propane and implement the container for the propane tank within the fire feature.
+Larger fire features often benefit from propane.
+Hiding the propane tank within the feature simplifies setup.

 Garden Fire Features

 While fire pits are also called fire features, fire features do not have to be fire pits.
-Fire features are natural gas or propane burners that produce a flame, while fire pits generally refer to fire features that are meant to sit or gather around.
+Fire features burn gas or propane to create flames.
+Fire pits are a type of fire feature designed for gathering.

 How about a waterfall feature built into your garden with a fire feature included?
-You could have a small build of rocks that hold the water pump and pipes with a pool at its base for recirculation surrounded by tropical plants like ferns and vines.
+You could build a rock structure to house the pump and pipes.
+Add a pool at the base for water recirculation.
+Surround it with tropical plants like ferns and vines.
 At the top, you could have a linear burner that sits with its jets just protruding from the pool at the top of the waterfall.
-When the natural gas or propane flow through the jets and connects with a spark, a line of bright fire would flow across the waterfall opening transforming your garden fire feature into a day and nighttime wonder.
+Gas flowing through jets, sparked, creates a bright fire line.
+This transforms your waterfall into a stunning feature.
+It’s beautiful both day and night.

 Garden Fire Accents

 Not all fire features need to be as large scale as the ides we previously mentioned.
-Fire accents are generally smaller fire features that are comprised of all the same components as a fire pit, just without the need for seating.
+We build fire accents with the same components as fire pits, but without seating.

 Fire bowls and fire columns are very popular options for garden fire pits and features.
 If you have a large garden or landscape, you could place a number of fire columns or fire bowls around your garden to highlight different areas.

 Just remember that you will need to feed natural gas or propane to each.
 As such, you will need to have either a propane tank for each or to create a network of gas line to feed each fire feature.
-If you are creating a gas line network, also remember that the diameter of the gas lines should increase in size as the length and number of features in the garden increases.
+For gas line networks, line diameter must increase with length and feature count.
+Remember to size your gas lines appropriately for your garden’s needs.

 From Garden To Paradise

-If you enjoying entertaining friends in the backyard during summer, then it might be time to think about building a fire feature.
-Whether you are looking at a garden fire pit or network of fire accents, using garden fire features is a great way to highlight the effort you put into your home and garden.
+If you enjoy entertaining friends in the backyard during summer, then it might be time to think about building a fire feature.
+Garden fire features showcase your home and garden efforts.
+They add a striking highlight, whether a single pit or a network of accents.
 No matter how crazy your idea, give us a call about your garden fire pit and we will help you make it happen!